Best Hiking Shorts for Women 2025

 FEATURES

-When evaluating hiking shorts, the features significantly influence how usable a pair of shorts it as well as certain features can impact comfort.
-Among the top performers, the Outdoor Research Ferrosi, Kuhl Freeflex Cargo Shorts, prAna Halle Short II, and Patagonia Quandary each bring memorable and useful features that are actually usable that can help make your hike more convenient.
+When evaluating hiking shorts, the features significantly influence how usable a pair of shorts is, as well as their level of comfort.
+Among the top performers, the Oiselle Toolbelt Roga, Prana Stretch Zion Cargo, and Patagonia Quandary each bring memorable and useful features that are actually usable that can help make your hike more convenient.

-The Patagonia Quandary combine style and practicality with well-placed pockets and internal draw cord, belt loops and a key loop.
-Although the pockets are not as deep as those on the Ferrosi or Kuhl shorts, the Halle Short pockets are still functional.
-However, nine of the pockets have a zip closure, so bear that in mind.
+The Patagonia Quandary does a good job of combining style and practicality with well-placed pockets, an internal drawcord, belt loops, and a key loop.
+Although the pockets are not as deep as those on other styles, they are still functional and convenient.
 The waistband is comfortable and adjustable, and the overall fit is tailored for a tighter but more stylish appearance.

 DRY TIME